-D7

-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.3

-2.3

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall 12/1 х

 D9 Winter

 D9 Spring

 D9 Summer

 D10 Yes No

-D10 Does an open admission policy, if reported, apply to transfer students? x D11 Describe additional requirements for transfer admission, if an recommendation required oplicable: Chara acter reference, l etter of Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: 1] D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 70 D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 96 D15 Minimum number of credits that transfers must complete at 7 your institution to earn an associate degree: 24 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32 D17 Describe other transfer credit policies: AP, CLEP and Dantes toward bachelor's degree.
-For students entering from a Calif
+CDS-D Page 12

+D10 Does an open admission policy, if reported, apply to v transfer students? ^

+D11 Describe additional requirements for transfer admission, if applicable: Character reference, letter of recommendation required

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: 1.00

+D13 Number Unit Type

+D13 Maximum number of credits or courses that may be 70

+transferred from a two-year institution: 70

+D14 Number Unit Type

+D14 Maximum number of credits or courses that may be 06

+transferred from a four-year institution: 96

+D15 Minimum number of credits that transfers must complete at 24 your institution to earn an associate degree: 24

+D16 Minimum number of credits that transfers must complete at 22 your institution to earn a bachel or's degree: 32

+Describe other transfer credit policies: AP, CLEP, and Dantes exams (maximum of 30 units) are accepted toward bachelor's degree.
+For students entering from a California community college, both the CSU and

+CDS-D Page 13